nest/nestml/doc/nestml_language.md

 `integrate_odes`: this function can be used to integrate all stated differential equations of the `equations` block.

-`emit_spike`: calling this function in the `update`-block results in firing a spike to all target neurons and devices time stamped with the current simulation time.
+`emit_spike`: calling this function in the `update` block results in firing a spike to all target neurons and devices time stamped with the current simulation time.

 ### Solver selection

 Currently, there is support for GSL and exact integration.
+ODEs that can be solved analytically are integrated to machine precision from one timestep to the next.
+To allow more precise values for analytically solvable ODEs *within* a timestep, the same ODEs are evaluated numerically by the GSL solver.
+In this way, the long-term dynamics obeys the "exact" equations, while the short-term (within one timestep) dynamics is evaluated to the precision of the numerical integrator.

 In the case that the model is solved with the GSL integrator, desired absolute error of an integration step can be adjusted with the `gsl_error_tol` parameter in a `SetStatus` call.
 The default value of the `gsl_error_tol` is `1e-3`.